-While most people drive the popular Fundy Trail Parkway, a 30 kilometre paved coastal road, it’s also possible to enjoy it via a strenuous bike ride or hike.
-The parkway, located just 10 kilometres east of the village of St. Martins, is being lengthened.
+While most people drive the popular Fundy Trail Parkway, a 30 km paved coastal road, it’s also possible to enjoy it via a strenuous bike ride or hike.
+The parkway, located just 10 km east of the village of St. Martins, is being lengthened.
 In 2020 the Fundy Trail is scheduled to connect to Sussex and in 2021 to Alma.
 The trail is easily accessed from Saint John or Moncton but don’t confuse it with Fundy National Park which lies further to the east.

 If you’re looking for far-reaching views and coastal wilderness along with lots of stops and viewpoints the Fundy Trail is for you.
 Enjoy 21 lookouts, three waterfalls and beaches at four different places along the route.
 A suspension bridge, Flowerpot Rock and a sea captain’s burial ground are some of the other not to be missed sights.

 Fundy Trail Parkway – what to know before you head out

 Before heading to the trail, whether you’re biking or driving, fuel up in St. Martins as there is nothing to buy on the parkway itself.
 It’s not a hardship with roadside stands offering tasty lobster rolls, ice cream cones and other high calorie but delicious fare.

 What you should know about biking the trail